WillWu88/Capstone-2023/Capstone-Docs/Project Timeline.md

 - 3/27/2023: Remodeled Picar mounts and began robot_localization_node notes.
 Started building the I2C peripheral for RPM sensor.

-- 3/28/2023: Assembled the Picar to completion
+- 3/28/2023: Assembled the Picar to completion.
+I2C peripheral implementation in progress